enkidevs/curriculum/javascript/react/redux-i/your-first-reducer.md

 }
 ```

 For our component, we will want to increase, decrease or reset the counter.
-To do this, we would write our `reducer` like this:
+To do this, we would write our `reducer` such that it inspects the `type` of an action received and returns the new updated state for a particular action:

 ```jsx
 //App.js